There are some useful rules about when

 In (a), every day is noun-like because it is the subject of the verb is (for details of subjects, see 12.
 Singular and Plural Verb Choices).
 In (b), the same words act like an adverb, because they give more information about a verb (cleaning) and could easily be replaced by a more familiar adverb like regularly or thoroughly (see 120.
 Six Things to Know about Adverbs).
 In (c), the single word everyday appears before a noun (necessities), giving information about it just as any adjective might (see 109.
 Placing an Adjective after its Noun).
 It is easily replaced by a more recognizable adjective like regular or daily.
 For more about every, see 169.
 “All”, “Each” and “Every”.

 A further adverb/adjective contrast is on board versus onboard.
 I recently saw an advertisement on an aeroplane that wrongly said something was *available onboard – using an adjective to do an adverb job.
 An adverb (on board) is needed here because it “describes” an adjective (available).
 An adjective cannot be used here because there is no noun to describe (see 6.
 Adjectives with no Noun 1).
 A correct adjective use would be onboard availability.

 Slightly different is the contrast between alright and all right.
 The single word is either an adjective meaning “acceptable” or “undamaged”, as in The system is alright, or an adverb meaning “acceptably”, as in The system works alright.
-The two words all right, on the other hand, are only an adjective, and they have a different meaning from that of the adjective alright: they mean “100% correct”.
-Thus, Your answers are all right means that there are no wrong answers, whereas Your answers are alright means that the answers are acceptable and says nothing about how many are right.
+The two words all right, on the other hand, are only an adjective, and do not mean the same as the adjective alright: they mean “100% correct”.
+Thus, Your answers are all right means that there are no wrong answers, whereas Your answers are alright means that the answers are acceptable, saying nothing about how many are right.